List of New Tricks characters: Sasha Miller

-Sasha Miller

 Detective Chief Inspector Sasha Miller (Tamzin Outhwaite) (2013–2015): Fresh from her role as a DI in the Kidnap Unit, newly promoted DCI Miller is firm, feisty and fair with an inclusive and modern management style.
 She did not expect such a posting as her first role as a DCI, but she is intrigued by the UCOS success rate.
 Winning the respect of Gerry, Dan and Steve proves a challenge; she is initially accused by Gerry of doing nothing, and when she reveals that she has been secretly working to locate where a murder weapon was found, the team react angrily at being kept out of the loop.
 She is married to a fellow Met officer and has two children away at university.
 After cracking her first UCOS case, Sasha discovers that her husband has been having an affair, which brings her stable home life to a sudden end.
 She adjusts to single life comfortably, and becomes annoyed when her colleagues offer opinions on potential dates.
-Sasha is shot in Series 12 by someone trying to kill Gerry Standing, leaving her confined to a wheelchair for the first few episodes.
+Sasha is shot in Series 12 by someone trying to kill Gerry Standing, leaving her a wheelchair user for the first few episodes.
 Outhwaite previously appeared in Series 9 episode 6, playing the mother of a young rising tennis star who died in suspicious circumstances.
 At the conclusion of the series, despite Strickland's promotion saving UCOS, Sasha decides to accept a promotion to head a new Honour Killing unit.